picimako/intellij-inspections/inspections/junit.md

 - JUnit 5 website: https://junit.org/junit5/
 - JUnit on GitHub: https://github.com/junit-team

+You can find more JUnit specific inspections in the IntelliJ Inspections settings under **Java > JUnit**.

 ## JUnit assertion is not used with static import

 In many cases static importing a static method makes the code less cluttered and more readable which some people might